 Video game expert Alex Rogan finds himself transported to another planet after conquering The Last Starfighter video game only to find out it was just a test.
 He was recruited to join the team of best starfighters to defend their world from the attack.

-The myth of King Arthur brought once again to the screen.
-Uthur Pendragon is given the mystical sword Excalibur by the wizard Merlin.
-At his death Uthur buries the sword into a stone, and the next man that can pull it out will be King of England.
-Years later Arthur, Uthur's bastard son draws Excalibur and becomes king.
-Guided by Merlin, Arthur marries Guenivere and gathers the Knights of the Round Table.
-Arthur's evil half-sister Morgana sires a son with him, who may prove his downfall.Written by
+The myth of King Arthur (Nigel Terry) brought once again to the screen.
+Uthur Pendragon (Gabriel Byrne) is given the mystical sword Excalibur by the wizard Merlin.
+At his death, Uthur buries the sword into a stone, and the next man that can pull it out will be King of England.
+Several years later, Arthur, Uthur's bastard son, draws Excalibur and becomes King.
+Guided by Merlin, Arthur marries Guenevere (Cherie Lunghi) and gathers the Knights of the Round Table.
+Arthur's evil half-sister Morgana (Dame Helen Mirren) sires a son with him, who may prove to be his downfall.Written by

 Greg Bole <firstname.lastname@example.org>